 BIO

-House has exhibited in museums and galleries across the country, as well as internationally.
-You can find her work in both public and private collections, including The Booth Museum of Western Art, New Mexico State University, Austin City Limits Music Festival, Google Headquarters, Prentice Women’s Hospital, and Pecos Hospital.
-She has been featured in Fine Art Connoisseur Magazine, Vice Magazine’s The Creators Project, the BBC News, This is Colossal, Upworthy, GirltalkHQ, Hypertext, Refinery29, Boing Boing, Fubiz, El Diario (Spain) and Tabi Labo (Japan).
+Her work is included in both public and private collections, including The Booth Western Art Museum, New Mexico State University, Austin City Limits Music Festival (10th Anniversary Poster), Google Headquarters, Prentice Women’s Hospital, and Pecos Hospital.
+She has been featured in Fine Art Connoisseur Magazine, Upworthy, Vice Magazine’s The Creators Project, the BBC News, among others.

-She received a BFA from the Nova Scotia College of Art and Design, an MS in computer graphics from Texas A&M University and an MFA in painting from the University of Texas.
-She studied classical painting and portraiture at the Schuler School of Fine Arts in Baltimore, MD.
-She is an Associate Professor in the Visualization Program at Texas A&M University.
-She is a member of the Baha’i Faith.
+She holds a BFA from the Nova Scotia College of Art and Design, an MS in Visualization from Texas A&M University, and an MFA in painting from the University of Texas.
+House studied classical painting and portraiture at the Schuler School of Fine Arts in Baltimore, MD.
+She is an Associate Professor in the Visualization Program at Texas A&M University and a member of the Baha’i Faith.

 RE•WESTERN SERIES